GlobalWebIndex/mawex/README.md

 ### mawex in action :

-Mawex akka persistence is tested with redis only because it is the best fit for mawex unless high amount of micro tasks are being submitted to it in which case something like cassandra would be a better fit.
+Mawex akka persistence is tested [akka-persistence-dynamodb](https://github.com/akka/akka-persistence-dynamodb) and redis plugin but running it on different storages like cassandra is just a matter of configuration changes, choose a storage based on amount and throughput of tasks that are being submitted to it in which case something like cassandra would be a better fit.
 It uses Kryo serialization because event log is persisted only temporarily and it would be deleted on new deploy.
 By default it uses the Oldest node auto-downing strategy for split-brain cases because the cluster is solely about Singleton with actor residing on the oldest node.